 A: See About Us.
 We are a father-and-son team who are the co-founders of EK.
-David’s a doctor and Jesse has half of a master’s degree and a wicked three-point shot (at least he likes to think so).
+David’s a doctor and Jesse has a master’s degree and a wicked three-point shot (at least he likes to think so).
 What we share is the belief that the world, more often than not, is a kind, beautiful place, and we can all work together to make it even better.

 A: Mighty kind of you to ask!
 You can A) Share the content on our site with your friends and family to remind them how great the world can be, or B) Submit your own pictures/videos/stories/blogs or stuff you find elsewhere on the Internet, or C) Both!
 We highly recommend C, but totally up to you.